Transportation in Peru:

 - Train to Aguas Calientes: small hand luggage according to limit, large suitcase stored beforehand

-- Flight connections via Lima: Check TUUA and terminal routes to avoid extra stress
+- Flight connections via Lima: checking TUUA and terminal routes prevents additional stress

 Safety and Practical Checks

-Safety comes from routine: official providers, clear bookings, reduced night travel, and a quick check of the vehicle and route.
+Safety arises from routine: official providers, clear bookings, reduced night travel, and a quick check of the vehicle and route.
 Official SUTRAN tools support exactly these points.

-- Viaje Seguro App: Document check of bus and driver, and road status display
+- Viaje Seguro App: Document check for bus and driver, and display of road status

-- Mapa Interactivo de Alertas: View closures, restrictions, and causes such as weather or events
+- Mapa Interactivo de Alertas: Overview of closures, restrictions, and causes such as weather or events

 - Fiscafono WhatsApp: Reports for excessive speed, number 999 382 606